terraframe/common-geo-registry-specification/1.0/registry-interface/model.md

 |attributes | Array of metadata attribute objects that describe the attributes defined by this type.| AttributeNumericType, AttributeTermType |

 ### Term
 A term is a node in an ontology classification.
 A term can have a tree association with other terms.
 The Common Geo-Reigstry allows administrators to define attributes on GeoObject types at runtime.
 One can define an enumerated list (or select list) attribute and specify the possible values.
-For example, one could add the attribute "FacilityType" to HealthFacility with possible values "Clinic", "Maternity Ward", etc. Although most likely only single dimentional lists (i.e. list values with no children) will be defined, this design facilitates tree classifications which are useful for things like taxonomies.
+For example, one could add the attribute "FacilityType" to HealthFacility with possible values "Clinic", "Maternity Ward", etc. Although most likely only single dimentional lists (i.e. list values with no children) will be defined, this design facilitates tree classifications that are useful for things like taxonomies.
 In the Health Facility example, it would allow for subcategories of Health Facility to be defined.
+These terms are located on the metadata attribute definition,

 ```
 {